 Beyond Repair started as an investigation in material and technological culture, as well as exploring the issue of value (emotional, material, economical & cultural) of an artifact both in a museum and in an everyday context: when is an object beyond repair?
-How to intervene upon it so that it can benefit its user/viewer again?
-An object is also made of memories conferred upon it by society or by an owner, it has a power as a storyteller that transcends its functionality.

 The vase from Waldemar Lindström for Rörstrand (1910 Ca.), presents a visible hole drilled at its base, made by a previous owner to accomodate a lamp chord (rather often vases have been adapted to become lamp bases, and this is no exception - a small action that greatly compromises the market value of the object).
 The decorative motif of lilies is extracted and further elaborated on a software to turn it into a three dimensional flower.

 The Trollslända coffee set by Alf Wallander for Rörstrand (1910 Ca.), presented several broken or missing elements from different owners